 - greater visibility on social networking sites

 Think an image alone will suffice?
 Think again!
-Whatever it is you’re selling, your visitors will require a succinct but detailed overview of what they are considering to purchase.
+Whatever it is you’re selling, your visitors want a succinct but detailed overview of information before they are ready to make a purchase.
 And this doesn’t apply only to products.
-From product and service descriptions, to reviews, FAQs, site information to landing pages, the demand for fun, informative and engaging content keeps growing every day.
+From product and service descriptions to reviews, FAQs, site information to landing pages, the demand for fun, informative and engaging content keeps growing every day.
 There is absolutely no business in the world which requires absolutely no content.
-And, if the supply-demand demographic is anything to go by, we can only predict that content will keep getting bigger and better.
+And, if the supply-demand demographic is anything to go by, we can only predict that content writing will keep getting bigger and better.

 - online gaming sites

-- travel and tourism sector such as car rental companies and accommodation sites
+- travel and tourism sectors such as car rental companies and accommodation sites

 - small businesses

 You’ve got your website up and running with some awesome content – so what’s next?
 It will probably come as no surprise to you that text – like any other multimedia – also has an expiry date.
-This means that, unless your content is regularly updated, your site will slip further and further down in search engine listings, making it more difficult to find – hence potentially negatively affecting the traffic being directed towards your site.
-The Google Freshness Algorithm of November 2011 dictates that fresh – meaning new, engaging and currently relevant – content is searched for way more often.
-This need for fresh content means that we writers will almost never be out of a job!
+This means that, unless you update your content regularly, your site will slip further and further down in search engine listings, making it more difficult to find.
+As a result, it might potentially negatively affect the traffic coming towards your site.
+The Google Freshness Algorithm Update of November 2011 dictates that internet searchers look for new, engaging and currently relevant content way more often.
+This need for fresh content writing means that we writers will almost never be out of a job!
 There’s always something new to write, another article to be updated or a landing page to be made awesome!

 The demand for fresh content means there are always new writers who are willing to give it a try.
 But having a natural flair for writing doesn’t necessarily make you a great content writer.
-Many companies, in fact, are hard-pressed to find exactly what they are looking for when it comes to great content.
+Many companies, in fact, have difficulties finding exactly what they are looking for when it comes to great content.
 Writing flawlessly, using great SEO, conducting thorough research and targeting and persuading a specific audience, however, cannot be achieved by just anyone.
-A seamless content writer is one with plenty of experience, one who is willing to continually improve and grow within the sector, learn and above all use new strategies.
+A seamless content writer is one with plenty of experience.
+One who is willing to continually improve and grow within the sector, learn and above all use new strategies.

 Which is why we need your help!

-Our job at Topcontent is to provide our clients with all that they’re looking for when it comes to trusting us with their content … and we believe you have the skills to do it!
+Our job at Topcontent is to provide our clients with all that they’re looking for when it comes to trusting us with their content.
+We believe you have the skills to do it!
 Sign up today and let us help you become the great writer we know you can be.